Last updated: September 30, 2019

 - Easy to Clean and Machine-washable - Just wipe the raincoat surface with a wet cloth and it will be clean again.
 You can also use gentle machine washing with cold water and hang it dry.

-- Adjustable Velcro & Flap Pocket Design - Neck and chest velcro design makes the raincoat easy to put on and take off.
+- Adjustable Strip & Flap Pocket Design - Neck and chest strip design makes the raincoat easy to put on and take off.
 Easy adjustment for a better fit for your pet dog.
 Each Rain jacket comes with a pocket for easy storage of small items like dog treats or poo bags.

 8. ZOMOEA Dog Jacket